melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

     $ python --version
     Python 2.7.14 :: Anaconda, Inc.

+Starting from Conda 4.4, `conda activate` and `conda deactivate` are recommended instead of using the `source` command.

 AWS [has recently announced a new version of the AWS Deep Learning AMI](https://aws.amazon.com/blogs/ai/new-aws-deep-learning-amis-for-machine-learning-practitioners) where each deep learning framework resides in its own Conda environment.
 Neat!

+Refer to the [User Guide](https://conda.io/docs/user-guide/index.html) for installation and usage help.

 ### Miniconda

 As we briefly mentioned, [Miniconda](https://conda.io/docs/glossary.html#miniconda) is a Python distribution with Conda and some useful packages.
 If you liked the movie "Inception", you might also want to install Miniconda using pyenv.

+Navigate to the [official page](https://conda.io/miniconda.html) to get started.

 ### Anaconda